TSKDAVID/autogen-tools/README.md

 # autogen-tools
-this are some tools you may find useful for your autogen project, including simple and advanced tools as well
+these are some tools you may find useful for your autogen project, including simple and advanced tools as well

 ## how to register tools